mbridak/not1mm/README.md

 ### Config

 Configuration file(s) can be found at the location defined by `XDG_CONFIG_HOME`.
 Otherwise they will be found at `yourhome/.config/not1mm`

+## Adding a database

+On the initial running, a database is created for you called `ham.db`.
+This and all future databases are located in the data directory mentioned above.
+You can create new databases by selecting `File` > `New Database` from the main window.
+You can select previously created databases by selecting `File` > `Open Database`.

 ## Adding a contest